Mark Consuelos Details His Breakup With Kelly Ripa The Day Before Their Wedding

 Mark also clarified that it “wasn’t a big breakup” as he joked about their pre-wedding tiff.

-But despite not even being officially on the day before they eloped, the twosome’s relationship has certainly lasted the test of time.
+But despite not even being officially together on the day before they eloped, the twosome’s relationship has certainly lasted the test of time.

-Consuelos and Ripa will celebrate their 23rd wedding anniversary this year and are parents to three children, 21-year-old Michael, 17-year-old Lola, and 15-year-old Joaquin.
+Consuelos and Ripa will celebrate their 23rd wedding anniversary this year and are parents to three children: 21-year-old Michael, 17-year-old Lola, and 15-year-old Joaquin.

 Also while speaking to Cohen on the talk show this week, Consuelos sweetly admitted that he knew Ripa was the one for him “pretty early on” in their relationship.